christopher-besch/magnesia/CONTRIBUTING.md

 - **linux**: changes to the linux ci configuration
 - **storage**: e.g. StorageManager and SQLStorageManger
 - **opcua**: OPC UA backend
+- test: for testing related commits, can be combined with other scopes e.g. test/storage
 - ...

 To define a new scope add it above.